jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

     scott@fbsd:~ % svn co https://svn0.us-east.freebsd.org/base/head ~/src-current

-The FreeBSD arm code is progressing rapidly, so you'll want to update regularly
+The FreeBSD arm code is progressing rapidly.
+The recent compiler upgrade Clang 3.4 to 3.5 on 2014-12-31 broke the cross-build for arm when using crochet and the **xdev** toolchain.

+Until this gets worked out (or I start building without crochet), I'm freezing at the last revision that works like this

     scott@fbsd:~ % cd ~/src-current
-	scott@fbsd:~/src-current % svn up
+	scott@fbsd:~/src-current % svn up -r276477

-You probably want to delete the contents of *WORKDIR* (described below) and do a full rebuild when you update this.
+**r276477** was also a 2014-12-31 commit.
+So it's not that old.

 ### Fetch the Duovero changes